 Few companies can achieve the level of great service of Hillside Beach Club, a renowned luxury resort in Turkey.
 Its repeat customer rate is more than 60 percent — three times that of the resort hotel sector average — and has been at this level for the last five years, despite a highly competitive sector in which trendsetting hotel brands are competing for price sensitive and scrutinizing customers.
-How can a brand achieve a loyal repeat customer base for the same product, year in year out?
+How can a brand achieve a loyal repeat customer base for the same product, year in and year out?

 For Edip Ilkbahar, Alarko Holding’s Tourism Group CEO and a YPO member since 2005, the answer lies in the relentless customer-focused business model of the luxury family resort hotel that became the focus of a 2016 Harvard Business School case study.
 The resort has received the TripAdvisor Hall of Fame Award in 2015 and the Best Resort Award in Turkey for more than 10 consecutive years.
 Since 2000, customers have been booking up to a year in advance with occupancy rates of 93 percent after 2010.